johnnygreeney/CardanoForTheMasses/Chapter-5-Goguen.md

 Whether it’s a purchase for a product or service or a money transfer to a family member, all transactions have a definite purpose.
 When making an online purchase, for example, there is a lot of information that can be gathered about the transaction.
 Metadata may help convey the tale of a product purchase by revealing information about the customer and seller, the date of the transaction, the product maker, and the supply circumstances.

 **March 31, 2019.
-On metadata.** CH:[^18]
+On metadata.** CH:[^19]

-> An example of this…. let’s say that Bob goes to an ATM and withdraws $300 of value out of an ATM …now that’s a transaction …now let’s say Bob did that next in an Italian restaurant on his birthday and all of his friends happen to be there …you would say ‘oh it looks like Bob’s pulling money out to pay the check’ ….or in some way is connected to this event, he’s at a celebration, there’s people there…. it’s expensive and let’s say it’s at 12 o’clock …it’s lunchtime… Bob can then go take 300 dollars from an ATM, so the same type of transaction but now I’ve changed the metadata…
+> An example of this…. let’s say that Bob goes to an ATM and withdraws $300 of value out of an ATM …now that’s a transaction …now let’s say Bob did that next in an Italian restaurant on his birthday and all of his friends happen to be there …you would say ‘oh it looks like Bob’s pulling money out to pay the check’ ….or in some way is connected to this event, he’s at a celebration, there’s people there… it’s expensive and let’s say it’s at 12 o’clock …it’s lunchtime… Bob can then go take 300 dollars from an ATM, so the same type of transaction but now I’ve changed the metadata…
 >
->Let’s say it's 2:00 a.m. right next to a known brothel ….so basically the exact same type of transaction …the same type of value, the same actor involved… this is his account and his money, but because you’ve changed the metadata it has vastly different implications….
-So, what if you could swap these metadata and then suddenly you can now make the Italian restaurant look like a brothel? …whoever controls that story has a lot of power.
+>Let’s say it's 2:00 a.m. right next to a known brothel ….so basically the exact same type of transaction …the same type of value, the same actor involved… this is his account and his money, but because you’ve changed the metadata it has vastly different implications… So, what if you could swap these metadata and then suddenly you can now make the Italian restaurant look like a brothel? …whoever controls that story has a lot of power.

 With the advent of Bitcoin, developers began using blockchain technology to add small amounts of new data to the chain, knowing that the data would be accessible for the rest of time.
-In 2015, the University of Nicosia[^19] became the first university to issue academic certificates whose authenticity could be verified through the Bitcoin blockchain.
+In 2015, the University of Nicosia[^20] became the first university to issue academic certificates whose authenticity could be verified through the Bitcoin blockchain.
 Adding information to the chain became the norm over time.

 **Transaction metadata**

 Metadata is a useful tool for certifying and validating information.
 It lets cryptocurrency assets save information about their previous owners, transfers, and values.
-This is especially useful when dealing with non-fungible[^20] assets that reflect value, such as property or intellectual property.
+This is especially useful when dealing with non-fungible[^21] assets that reflect value, such as property or intellectual property.
 A public key may also be used to sign and certify a variety of documents, proving the document’s authenticity.

 One of the most well-known applications of metadata is in the supply chain.
 Factories, customers, suppliers, and delivery services are all part of the supply chain.
 Participants must give proof of interconnected services that are available to everyone for verification in order to allow effective data tracking.
 In this situation, metadata may give a full view of supply chain activities by combining fixed data on the blockchain ledger with metadata.
 For all parties, this ensures openness, immutability, and confidence.